- COVID-19 initiated unprecedented business innovation

 The good news, which we're surely ready for after an awful year, is that managers are primed for this kind of development.
 They've had to be more available, more communicative and more open than they'd ever been -- especially those overseeing remote teams -- and many saw their teams' engagement skyrocket as a result.

-Many hope to bring the creative spirit of 2020 into the better days ahead, but they'll need an innovation-friendly environment to sustain it.
+Many hope to bring the creative spirit into the better days ahead, but they'll need an innovation-friendly environment to sustain it.

 A lot of workers are ready for an employee experience that frees their creativity too.
 They've had to be incredibly adaptable and inventive, and customer needs have been a life-or-death issue for many of them.
-They've dipped their toes into an innovative, customer-centric environment, and want to jump all the way in.
+They've dipped their toes into an innovative, customer-centric environment.
+Now they want to jump all the way into customer experience management.

 For now, that's a real bright spot.
 But it doesn't have to be "for now" -- leaders can bring today's innovative spirit into their post-pandemic future.
 They just need to lay the groundwork that sustains it.